Key moments surrounding Iran’s now-threatened nuclear deal

 —June 16, 2015: New York businessman Donald Trump announces he’s running for president and says of the yet-finalized Iran deal: “It’s a disaster.”

-—July 14, 2015: World powers and Iran announce long-term, comprehensive nuclear agreement in which Iran curbs its nuclear activities in exchange for the lifting of international sanctions.
+—July 14, 2015: World powers and Iran announce long-term, comprehensive nuclear agreement.

 —Jan.
 12, 2016: Iran captures 10 U.S. Navy sailors on stricken patrol boats that end up in Iranian territorial waters in the Persian Gulf.
 They are kept overnight and released after talks between Zarif and Kerry, but Iranian state media trumpets the capture by airing footage of the sailors on their knees with their hands on their heads.

 —Jan.
 16, 2016: The IAEA acknowledges Iran has met its commitments under the nuclear deal, which sees most sanctions on Iran lifted.
 It takes time but Iran re-enters the global banking system and begins selling crude oil and natural gas on the international market.
 Meanwhile, the U.S. and Iran make a prisoner swap that frees Washington Post journalist Jason Rezaian and three other Iranian-Americans.
 The U.S. makes a $400 million cash delivery to Iran the same day.
 That money involved undelivered military equipment from the shah’s era, though some U.S. politicians have criticized the delivery as a ransom payment.

 —Jan.
 17, 2016: The U.S. imposes new sanctions over Iran’s ballistic missile tests.

 —Nov.
 9, 2016: Trump wins U.S. presidential election, besting Hillary Clinton.